Board of Directors (click to see list)

 The organisation’s flagship event is BC’s longest running social justice documentary Film Festival, presented annually in Courtenay and several other communities through the World Community Traveling Film Festival.
 As World Community’s primary educational tool, the film festival screens current documentary films featuring the major emerging human development issues in our changing world.

 World Community was an early pioneer in importing and selling fairly traded coffee in our community, and has used the resources from this social enterprise to support primary health care promoters in Nicaragua and El Salvador.
 We have been the leading promoter of the concepts of Fair Trade in the Comox Valley.
+Our proceeds from fair trade sales also support local organizations such as Comox Valley Transition Society, Care-A-Van, and Aids Vancouver Island.

 We are always on the lookout for community development opportunities.